-For some recipes, you can safely substitute the entire amount and for some only half the amount still results in a delicious outcome.
+For some recipes, you can substitute the entire amount and for some only half the amount and it still results in a delicious outcome.
 Either way, using applesauce instead of the entire amount of oil called for in a recipe will save on calories and fat without altering the taste.
 An easy (and inexpensive) healthy baking tip!

 Here are a few of our favorite muffin recipes that I personally substitute applesauce for oil:

 Brown Sugar Cinnamon Muffins

 (substitute 1/4 cup canola oil with 1/4 cup applesauce)

 (substitute 1/4 cup oil with 1/4 cup applesauce)

 (replace 1/2 cup canola oil with 1/2 cup applesauce)

 What is your favorite healthy substitute in recipes?